vksastry/dolma_alcf/ALCF/Readme.md

 ## Directory structure

 The dolma toolkit has some dependency on the structure of the input directory.
 It assumes that the directory structure has the following directory tree.
-Ex: `{$PARENT_DIR}/documents/*.gz` where the `*.gz` are the jsonl files compressed umder that directory.
+Ex: `{$PARENT_DIR}/documents/*.gz` where the `*.gz` are the jsonl files compressed under that directory.
-Ex: The wikipedia dataset uses: v0/documents/*.gz
+Ex: The wikipedia dataset uses: wikipedia/v0/documents/*.gz